storyprotocol/registered-modules/README.md

 # Story Registered Modules

 Welcome to the repository for Story's registered modules.
-This repository serves as a comprehensive list of both `default modules` and `hook modules` that are verified and safe for use within the Story ecosystem.
+This repository serves as a comprehensive list of both `core modules` and `hook modules` that are verified and safe for use within the Story ecosystem.
 We encourage contributions and invite module developers to submit their modules for registration.

 ## Steps to Register Your Module